lukastrlekar/SurveyWeightingGUI/README.md

 # SurveyWeightingGUI

+Luka Štrlekar, Vasja Vehovar

+*University of Ljubljana, Faculty of Social Sciences*

 ## Short Description

-SurveyWeightingGUI is a web application built to make survey post-stratification weighting easier and more user-friendly (currently only available in Slovene language).
+SurveyWeightingGUI is a web application built to make survey weighting  with raking procedure easier and more user-friendly (currently only available in Slovene language).

 ## Installation